MetzinAround/practical-classroom-workshop/course/overview.md

 ## Google Summer of Code 2021

-In the summer of 2021, GitLab was awarded a Google Summer of Code (GsoC) Intern for developing a [Courseware as Code template](https://summerofcode.withgoogle.com/archive/2021/projects/4787041501446144/) Alejandro Rusi, a Master's student in Universidad de Buenos Aires in Buenos Aires, Argentina, accepted and built a template and additional tools.
-Here is Alejandro's repository with the results.
+In the summer of 2021, GitLab was awarded a Google Summer of Code (GsoC) Intern for developing a [Courseware as Code template](https://summerofcode.withgoogle.com/archive/2021/projects/4787041501446144/).
+Alejandro Rusi, a Master's student in Universidad de Buenos Aires in Buenos Aires, Argentina, accepted and built a template and additional tools.
+Below is Alejandro's repository with the results.

 ### Related Resources
 **Repositories and Merge Requests**